Australian cricket team in the West Indies in 1983–84: Trinidad & Tobago Game - Kim Hughes controversy

 Hughes, who has worked hard to give a new direction to the Australian team since taking over as captain... has lost many supporters... it is a pity the majority of members of this touring side just cannot come to terms with the reality of playing cricket in another country with different styles, beliefs, cultures and characteristics from the ones they are used to...
 This team fondly believe they are a collection of professional players.
 On the strength of their performance on Monday, under the leadership of Hughes, they are still strictly amateurs."

+Hughes was fined $200 by team management.

 2nd ODI

-However the Australian team bounced back in the second one-day international, beating the West Indies in a rain-shortened game, due in part to inspired batting by Kepler Wessels.
+However the Australian team bounced back in the second one-day international, beating the West Indies in a rain-shortened game.

+Australia won the toss and sent in the West Indies who made 6-190.
+The best of the bowlers was John Maguire.
+Australia made this total in the last over, helped by Wessels (67) and the fact the West Indies bowlers gave away so many extras (29).